 The format of the returned structure for the CurrentState statistical category depends on the object and subject of the statistic and can be represented as a tree.
-The case shown in Figure 14 applies to an agent group as object and DN action as subject (the most complete case).
+See Figure 19.

-The root of the tree always corresponds to the stated object of the statistic, all nodes correspond to underlying objects in the DN Action Propagation Hierarchy (see page 62), and the terminal nodes are always at the level of the stated subject of the statistic.
+The root of the tree always corresponds to the stated object of the statistic, all nodes correspond to underlying objects in the DN Action Propagation Hierarchy (see page 70), and the terminal nodes are always at the level of the stated subject of the statistic.